19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 ### Appointment of manager, etc.

-15\.—(1) On an application under section 11, at the request of the Attorney-General, if a Judge is of the opinion that the circumstances so require, the Judge may by order —
+15\.—(1) On an application under section 11, at the request of the Public Prosecutor, if a Judge is of the opinion that the circumstances so require, the Judge may by order —

 (a) appoint a person to take control of, and manage or otherwise deal with, all or part of the property in accordance with the directions of the Judge; and